azuredevcollege/aks/dapr-secrets-aad-pod-identity/README.md

 ## Deploy the sample application

-To let dapr know which Azure key vault is used, a dapr secret component must be deployed.
+To let dapr know which Azure key vault is used, a dapr secretstore component must be deployed.

 ```yaml
 apiVersion: dapr.io/v1alpha1